 Looking for a quiet oasis in the heart of the keys?
 Visit Tranquility Bay.
-Nestled amongst palm trees, in warm and welcoming Marathon, Tranquility Bay is a tropical is easy to get to, but hard to leave.
+Nestled amongst palm trees, in warm and welcoming Marathon, Tranquility Bay is easy to get to, but hard to leave.
 Wake up to the glistening waters of the Gulf of Mexico.
 Stay in a beach house or surround yourself in the tropics in a garden guest room.
 Let the powder-soft sand sift through your sun-kissed toes as you relax on the 2.5-acre private beach.
 Relax, *sigh*… you’ve arrived.

 Like this post?
 Save it on Pinterest!